 The Newton's second law calculator is a perfect tool that helps you understand the second law of motion due to Isaac Newton.
 Have you ever wondered what Newton's second law of motion is or how to calculate a force acting on an object?
 The following short article has all the answers.

 Isaac Newton was an English mathematician, physicist, and astronomer who is mostly known for his law of universal gravitation.
-Legend says that Newton sat under an apple tree when suddenly an apple fell on his head, making him realize that the fall of bodies to Earth and the movement of celestial bodies is caused by the same force - gravity.
+Legend says that Newton sat under an apple tree when suddenly an apple fell on his head, making him realize that the fall of bodies to Earth and the movement of celestial bodies are caused by the same force — gravity.

 The first law of motion — an object will remain at rest or in uniform motion in a straight line unless acted upon by a non-zero net force;